 The above options can be configured by the Adminstrator for each virtual machine in different order.
 One virtual machine may be configured to boot from any one of the above options.
 Most of the time, operating systems are fetched from the Hard disk.
 Some machines boot from network / CD ROM.

-Each virtual machine can be allocated one or more of the physical processors that the parent host machine contains.
-This screen helps the user to allocate a portion or all of the CPU resources available for the particular virtual machine.
+Each virtual machine can be allocated one or more of the physical processors present in the host machine.
+This screen helps the user to allocate CPU resources available for the particular virtual machine.

 Each virtual machine can be allocated an amount of Random Access Memory that is present in the parent host machine.
 There are two ways in which RAM can be allocated to a virtual machine.